daniel-seymour/wang-lab-api/README.md

 The motivation for tjevisualizations logic is due to the natural sequence of steps startnig at Population Frequencies, going to Pathogenicity Scores and finally eQTL Effects.

 ## Bonus Features:
-1. Testing
+1. Testing using PyTest
-2. Help tab on Streamlit App
+2. A Help tab on Streamlit App

 How to install on computer:
 1.